-I also thought I would add to this post some of my thoughts of what I personally consider as some do’s and Don’ts in the Canadian coupon world.
+I also thought I would add to this post some of my thoughts of what I consider as some do’s and Don’ts in the Canadian coupon world.

 When you see a tear pad of coupons displayed near a product on a store shelf, do not take the whole pad of coupons.
 Take as many coupons as you think you will legitimately use.
 You can take a few to save for upcoming sales or if you are an avid trader.

-If you have extra coupons while shopping and you see someone struggling or discussing the prices of one item vs. another and you just so happen to have an extra coupon for one of those items, then why not offer it to them?
+If you have extra coupons while shopping and you see someone struggling or discussing the prices of one item vs. another and you just so happen to have an additional coupon for one of those items, then why not offer it to them?

-I know it can be a little awkward offering someone a coupon but only one of two things will happen.
+I know it can be a little awkward offering someone a coupon, but only one of two things will happen.
 Either they will say “no thank you” or a huge “thanks, that is so nice of you”.
-If you have never done this before it gives you a really good feeling inside knowing you are helping someone else.
+If you have never done this before, it gives you a really good feeling inside knowing you are helping someone else.

 Always be informed.
 Before you try to use printable coupons, for example, make sure that a particular store accepts them.
 It is not proper etiquette to wait in line with your groceries just to discover they won’t accept your coupons.
 This can cause you and the cashier to become frustrated.
 Don’t do this.

 Do not stand at the checkout and start sorting through your coupons looking for them.
 Have all your coupons out and ready before you head to the checkout.
-I personally tell the cashier before we even start that I will be using coupons.
+I tell the cashier before we even start that I will be using coupons.
 All of the items I intend to use coupons on I leave to the last to be rung in.
 This is especially useful when you are using self-checkouts.
-That way you just hit the coupon button, give the clerk your coupons and she can easily see all the coupon related items in one bunch at the bottom of her screen.
-This really makes it much easier when using FPC.
+That way, you just hit the coupon button, give the clerk your coupons, and she can easily see all the coupon related items in one bunch at the bottom of her screen.
+This makes it much easier when using FPC.

 My final thoughts for today’s post is please just be polite when shopping with coupons.
 If a cashier questions a coupon you are trying to use, it is usually because they don’t truly understand it.